-Sally is a corporate lawyer specialising in mining deals, mineral rights, and the financing, permitting, development and operation of mineral projects, in the UK and internationally (Australia, Germany, Zimbabwe).
-Previously with Slaughter and May in London, she moved to the South West and has been based in Cornwall since 2011 and is based in our Truro office.
+Sally is a corporate finance lawyer and mining consultant, specialising in mining deals, mineral rights, and the financing, permitting, development and operation of mineral projects, in the UK and internationally (Australia, Canada, Germany, West Africa).
+Previously with Slaughter and May in London, she moved to the South West and has been based full time in Cornwall, UK, since 2011.
+Sally is a consultant to Stephens Scown LLP.

 Sally read law at Cambridge University and holds both the undergraduate MA and post-graduate LLM degrees.
 She qualified in December 1980.

 As well as advising a number of mining companies with various international projects, she is also part of the current renaissance in mineral exploration and development in Cornwall.
 For example Sally advises Cornish Metals (TSX_V/AIM: CUSN): South Crofty tin mine in Cornwall.
 Sally advised on the Cornish Metals AIM listing and oversubscribed fundraising of GBP 8.2 million which completed in February 2021.
 She has also completed in March 2021 three further commercial transactions for Cornish Metals which give the Group further important property and exploration rights.
 Sally also advises Cornwall Resources Limited: 100% owned by Strategic Mineral Resources plc (TSX_V): Redmoor tin and tungsten project, Cornwall.

 In addition, Sally is advancing the high grade tin/copper project The Great Wheal Vor Project in the Mining District of Breage, Cornwall, through her own company Cornish Tin Limited.